OleHolmNielsen/Slurm_tools/pestat/README.md

 	-n/-w hostlist: Print only nodes in hostlist
 	-j joblist: Print only nodes in job <joblist>
 	-f: Print only nodes that are flagged by * (unexpected load etc.)
-	-F: Line -f, but only nodes flagged in RED are printed.
+	-F: Like -f, but only nodes flagged in RED are printed.
 	-m free_mem: Print only nodes with free memory LESS than free_mem MB -M free_mem: Print only nodes with free memory GREATER than free_mem MB (under-utilized) -1 Only 1 line per node (unique nodes in multiple partitions are printed once only)